 How Does Car Camouflage Prevent Spy Shots During Testing?

-Why the Camo Design?
+Why the camo design?

-That way, when the vehicle is revealed and ready for production, its design is a surprise.
-This helps prevent backlash over unfinished prototype appearances and tipping off competitors.
-Thus, the details about the model are more secretive than the fact the vehicle is out being tested.
+That way, when the vehicle is officially revealed to the public and ready for production, its design is a surprise.
+This helps prevent backlash/bad press over unfinished elements on prototypes and tipping off competitors.
+Thus, the details about the model are what’s a secret, rather than the fact the vehicle itself is out being tested.

-The psychedelic, swirled designs are carefully applied to a vehicle’s body to hide — and virtually erase — any defining character lines and key attributes.
+As explained by Auto Guide, the psychedelic, swirled designs are carefully applied to a vehicle’s body to hide — and virtually erase — any defining character lines and key attributes.
 When photographed, the patterns essentially “flatten” the vehicle’s shape, masking the contours so the wrap can’t be removed by image-rendering software.

-Aaron is unashamed to be a native Clevelander and the proud driver of a 1995 Saturn SC-2 (knock on wood).
+Aaron is unashamed to be a native Clevelander and the proud driver of a Hyundai Veloster Turbo (which recently replaced his 1995 Saturn SC-2).
 He gleefully utilizes his background in theater, literature, and communication to dramatically recite his own articles to nearby youth.
 Mr. Widmar happily resides in Dayton, Ohio with his magnificent wife, Vicki, but is often on the road with her exploring new destinations.
 Aaron has high aspirations for his writing career but often gets distracted pondering the profound nature of the human condition and forgets what he was writing… See more articles by Aaron.